-A reasonable strategy is, thus, to defer the commitment to a path until the obstacle takes one of the possible paths.
+A reasonable strategy is, thus, to move towards some midpoint of the paths and to defer the commitment to a path until the obstacle takes one of the possible paths.
 The problem is, however, that it cannot be deterministically determined when the obstacle comes to the branching point.
-To cope with this problem, we calculate and use the probabilistic distribution of the obstacle reaching the point, just as in the case of the obstacle reaching a crossing (see Sec.
+To cope with this problem and to calculate the expected time to the destination, we calculate and use the probabilistic distribution of the obstacle reaching the point, just as in the case of the obstacle reaching a crossing (see Sec.
 2.2).

 Let us examine the case where there is one moving obstacle and where there are two possible paths (left or right) from the next branching point for the obstacle.
 Let P{left} and P{right} be the prior knowledge of the probability of the obstacle taking the left or the right path, respectively.
 Also let P(i) be the probability that the obstacle arrives at the branching point at time step i (see eq.
 (3)) and t{min} and t{max} be the earliest and the latest time of arrival, respectively.
-Assuming that the path of the obstacle is immediately determined when the obstacle passes the branching point, the probabilities P{left}^i and P{right}^i of the robot detecting the obstacle on the left and the right path, respectively, at time step i are calculated as:
+Assuming that the postacle passes the branching point, the probabilities P{left}^i and P{right}^i of the robot detecting the obstacle on the left and the right path, respectively, at time step i are calculated as: